PaDun/CPTR245HW5/Stutter.md

     }
 ```

-Oh we have broken the function tests again so lets make a real implementation.
+*Gasp!* We have broken the function tests again.
+Well, guess it's time to move towards a more useful implementation.
-First we need to open a file and read from it.
-In java we use a FileReader and a BufferReader.
+So, first we need to open the file we put in, and read from it.
+Using FileReader and BufferedReader seems like a sensible idea.
+While we're at it, perhaps it's cheating a bit, but let's add a line counter system as well, since we'll need one anyway.
 ```java
 public static String stut(String filePath) {
         FileReader fr = new FileReader(filePath);